-If you have planned promotional activities that may result in a significant increase to server traffic and/or API requests in a short period of time (such as television campaigns, publicity events and sponsorships, email marketing campaigns, or widely advertised sales), Kibo recommends the following best practices:
+If you have planned promotional activities that may result in a significant increase to server traffic and/or API requests in a short period of time, Kibo recommends the following best practices:

 - Do not send out a major email or text campaign to everyone in a large audience at the exact same time.
 Instead, space your emails and texts out over a period of time (1-2 hours). - Send your emails and texts at a time that does not already have high traffic.
 For instance, most sites see a steady increase in traffic from 7am to 11am Central, so we would recommend that you do not send out an email campaign to several million customers at 8:30am. - Please read and understand the rest of our best practices for API processes above.